btroncone/learn-rxjs/operators/transformation/switchmap.md

 The **switchMap** operator applies a project function, *switching to* the returned observable.
 This is similar to [mergeMap](mergemap.md) except the previous inner observable is completed each time the source emits a new value.

-> :bulb: Tip: switchMap can cancel in-flight network requests!
+> :bulb:  switchMap can cancel in-flight network requests!

 ### Examples